space-concordia-robotics/robotics-prototype/src/gui-arm-control/README.md

 Development can be done on Windows, Linux and MacOS.
 The easiest to work with is Linux as it is more manageable when it comes to adding dependencies.
 The easiest way to have all the required setup done is to follow these instructions:
 - [Linux](http://pygobject.readthedocs.io/en/latest/getting_started.html#ubuntu-logo-ubuntu-debian-logo-debian)
+    - Glade setup steps are [here](https://prognotes.net/2015/12/installing-gtk-3-and-glade-development-tools-in-linux/)
 - [MacOS](http://pygobject.readthedocs.io/en/latest/getting_started.html#macosx-logo-macos)
 - For Windows there are two options.
 The installation can be done using a manual install that involves seting up Python and then using an all in one installer to add PygObject which has the GTK+ features.
 The manual option is more flexible when dealing with dependcies.
 The other option is to use [MYSYS2](http://www.msys2.org/).
 MYSYS2 is ok but can present some issues when trying to add dependencies needed during developement.
 Therefore the manual install option is the best choice.
--- For the manual install follow the steps found [here](https://docs.google.com/document/d/19XExylHDHJGtTslYtsATP1ufoPLrfBZetDk1i3PyEb4/edit)
+    - For the manual install follow the steps found [here](https://docs.google.com/document/d/19XExylHDHJGtTslYtsATP1ufoPLrfBZetDk1i3PyEb4/edit)
--- For the setup using MYSYS2 follow the steps found [here](https://pygobject.readthedocs.io/en/latest/getting_started.html#windows-logo-windows)
+    - For the setup using MYSYS2 follow the steps found [here](https://pygobject.readthedocs.io/en/latest/getting_started.html#windows-logo-windows)

 Below is a summary of how to install PyGobject on Linux, MacOS and Windows:
 #### Linux